 The proposed project will include a large number of lots reserved for production homes on lots typically described as "large" for a residential community.
-For these lots, ranging up to 1/3-acre with a 10,000 square-foot minimum, water demands will be based on recent water use data records for similar lots in the Serrano development - specifically Village D2 and portions of Village E, which includes numerous similar-sized lots.
+For these lots, ranging up to 1⁄4-acre or more, water demands will be based on recent water use data records for similar lots in the Serrano development - specifically Village D2 and portions of Village E, which includes numerous similar-sized lots.
 In contrast to the smaller lot production homes described in the next classification, these lots will retain adequate area on the lot for well-maintained turf and other landscaping.
 As much as one-half, but not less than about one-quarter, of the lot may still remain for landscaping, after accounting for the home's footprint and hardscape areas - equating to a few thousand to several thousand square-feet.
 Though less landscaped area than the custom home lots, the landscaped area will drive water use on these lots.